 As we age the skins loses its ability to heal and retain moisture thus becoming prone to wrinkles, fine lines, hyperpigmentation and dullness.
 The skin requires a well-functioning epidermis to protect itself from free radicals and Niacinamide stabilizes the epidermal lipid barrier, allowing it fully absorbs the vitamins from skincare products

-Resveratrol is an antimicrobial substance found in fruit skin which protects the plant from air pollution, infection and UV radiation.
+Resveratrol is an antimicrobial substance found in fruit skin that protects the plant from air pollution, infection and UV radiation.
 Because of its antioxidant and anti-inflammatory properties, the topical application of resveratrol protects against UVB-induced photodamage and collagen degradation.

 Best for UV induced hyperpigmentation